waltligon/orangefs/doc/basics.md

 PVFS2 has the capability to support an arbitrary number of different network types through an abstraction known as the Buffered Messaging Interface (BMI).
-At this time BMI implementations exist for TCP/IP, Myricom's GM, and InfiniBand (both Mellanox VAPI and OpenIB APIs).
+At this time BMI implementations exist for TCP/IP, Myricom’s GM, and InfiniBand (both Mellanox VAPI and OpenIB APIs).

 ## Interfaces